YoanaIvanova/demo-notes/README.md

 ## Run using Docker Compose

 **Prerequisites**
-* Open *docker-compose.yml*.
+* Take a look at *docker-compose.yml* and *application.properties*.
 There are two variables: $MYSQL_USERNAME and $MYSQL_PASSWORD.
 These will be used when accessing the MySQL database.
 You can:
-    * Either edit the *docker-compose.yml* file and change all occurances of these variables (I suggest you use "root" for the username and any arbitrary value for the password)
+    * Either edit the *docker-compose.yml* and *application.properties* files and change all occurances of these variables (I suggest you use "root" for the username and any arbitrary value for the password)
     * Or create these two environment variables (MYSQL_USERNAME and MYSQL_PASSWORD) on your Docker host system

 **Running the containers using Docker Compose**